 Shortcake is a sweet cake or biscuit.
 Most commonly the shortcake part of strawberry shortcake is either yellow sponge cake or a sweetened tea biscuit.
 However, there are some versions that also use rounds of pie crust or crumbled pieces of pie crust.

 The word "short" in shortcake doesn't refer to height but rather the consistency of the crumb of the cake or biscuit.
-Shortcakes have a more crumbly texture than regular cakes and biscuits.
+Shortcakes have a more crumbly texture than regular cakes and biscuits because of the higher ratio of fat to flour.

 Cake or Biscuit?